-The interest on the Purchase Order Facility is the greater of a) 10.05% above the Prime Rate or b) 14%.
+The interest on the Purchase Order Facility is the greater of a) 10.05% per annum above the Prime Rate or b) 14% per annum.
 Interest is payable monthly.
 In addition the Company issued 1.5 million common shares to the Lender.

-The Bridge Facility is for a term of 6 months from the original closing date of August 20, 2019 or February 20, 2020 with a renewal for a further 6 months to August 20, 2020 by mutual consent.
-The Purchase Order Facility matures on April 30, 2020.
+The Purchase Order Facility matures on September 25, 2020.
 The Purchase Order Facility will be repaid from the Accounts Receivable collections associated with the specific purchase orders the facility financed.